How ANZ Bank Automated Internal Workflows Using Python

 "ANZ partnered with Edlitera for Python training after being impressed with the value proposition of their teaching methods and approach to learning.
 Claudia and Ciprian took a lot of care to ensure the training was tailored specifically to ANZ’s needs.

 What was most impressive was the energy and passion they brought to their work, to ensure we had the best possible experience.
 The ANZ staff who participated in the training session had various levels of coding skills.
 But Edlitera made sure that the training was just right to cater for everyone there."

 Philip BarrHead of technology, USA, ANZ Bank

-After the training, the participants immediately started applying their new knowledge in their day to day job.
+After the training, the participants have immediately started applying what their learned in this training in their day to day job.
 One team used the project code they worked on during the training to automate a previously manual process, freeing up time for other valuable projects.

 Furthermore, ANZ NY started a Python Case Team, tasked with working on future projects to help with process improvements, project management and automation at the bank.

 "What Did You Find Most Useful in This Course?"